FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Class-Notes.md

   - Do the 03-Vue1-Application assignment.
     - Review and study the 03-Vue1-Tutorials as necessary.
   - Do the 04-Vue2-Tutorials assignment.
+  - The Application and Tutorials assignments...
-  - These don't have to be perfect...
+    - don't have to be perfect...
-    - They don't have to be complete...
+    - don't have to be complete...
     - But they do have to be submitted.
-    - Recommend that you time box them...
+    - I recommend that you time box them...
       - Work for 1-2 hours then make a PR for what you have.
       - Then if you have more time continue working.
     - Each week you'll get solutions to the prior week so you can start those assignments in a working state and keep moving forward.